- Download our Moving to Australia Guide (PDF)

 Banking in Australia

-Expats who want to open a bank account in Australia should investigate all available options, particularly as interest rates can vary between one bank and another.
+Expats who want to open a bank account in Australia should investigate all available options because interest rates can vary between banks.
 Australia’s major banks are the Commonwealth Bank of Australia, ANZ Bank, Westpac and National Australia Bank.

-As banks are always keen to attract new customers, most have a wide range of services and are keen to provide assistance to expats.
-Opening a bank account in Australia is a fairly straightforward process as long as expats ensure they bring along all the required documentation.
+As banks are always keen to attract new customers, most have a wide range of services and are happy to assist expats.
+Opening a bank account in Australia is a fairly straightforward process as long as expats ensure they bring all the required documentation.

 Taxes in Australia

-Moving to Australia temporarily for work or to live there permanently means that at some point expats will encounter the Australian Tax Office.
-Expats will be classified as either a resident or non-resident for tax purposes.
+Moving to Australia means that, at some point, expats will encounter the Australian Tax Office.
+Expats can be taxed as residents after being in Australia for 183 days of a tax year.

-As tax can be a complex issue, it is recommended that expats consult a tax advisor, preferably one that has experience working with foreigners paying tax in Australia.
+Tax can be a complex issue, and it is recommended that expats consult an advisor that has experience in handling the tax of foreigners in Australia.